Geonkick-Synthesizer/geonkick/doc/Documentation.md

 is like an "editor" for the selected percussion from the kit list.

 Every percussion from the kit list is mono.
-The percussion can be redirected to audio output to one of 16 supported audio output channels.
-Thus, every channel is mono too.
-The user can redirect than a mono channel to two channels or more by means of hosts, audio basses or other ways, depending of the context of usage.
+The percussion can be redirected to audio output to one of 16 stereo audio output channels.
+Since percussion is mono, left and right of a stereo channel are the same.

 ### Block diagram